uclagamelab/MeshCreator/README.txt

 BUGS:
 - triangulation is always run, even if no mesh is required.
+- calling undo on wizard created object does not remove new mesh from hierarchy.
+- update mass error when using Flat2d and mesh collider. do collider first, then the render mesh.
+- switching between 2d and 3d mesh in inspector does not change opacity of the material. materials should be present for opaque and transparent. should switch out between the two.
 FIXED 8/12/13 - collider mesh not being saved when front plane is used.
 FIXED 8/12/13 - generative meshes not seen by unity as meshes(change extension to .asset) FIXED 8/9/13 - rigid body added when generate collider set to off